FREQUENTLY ASKED QUESTIONS

 Study guides are available for purchase at major book stores and via the internet.
 Details about date, location and costs are found at www.fl.nesinc.com.

-If I have passed all sections of the Florida Teacher Certification Exams (FTCE), do I still need to complete the EPI program before I apply for a Florida Teaching Certificate?
+I have passed all sections of the Florida Teacher Certification Exams (FTCE).
+Do I still need to complete the EPI program before I apply for a Florida Teaching Certificate?

 Yes.
 EPI is an alternative certification program designed to provide coursework that would normally be the essence of an education degree.
 EPI preparation of students, combined with passing exam scores makes them eligible to apply for a Florida teaching certificate.